uicrooks/shopify-theme-lab-plugins/packages/reloader/README.md

 ```

 ## Package.json
-The `scripts` section in your `package.json` file should look something like this:
+Your `package.json` file should look something like this:

 ```json
 {